COVID-19: Library Information

 - Libraries may have adjusted their entrances and exits, please follow signage.

 - Libraries have adjusted their interior layouts.
-Stacks are closed and furniture has been removed in order to ensure social distance and occupancy levels are met.
-Libraries are unable to offer seating areas or rooms for reading and studying.
+Some furniture has been removed in order to ensure social distance and occupancy levels are met.
+Libraries may be unable to offer seating areas or rooms for reading and studying.
+Large meeting rooms are currently unavailable.

 Are you still offering Curbside Services?

-Libraries will continue to offer curbside pickup of items and printed documents on select days and times.
-A complete list of curbside and in-person service hours is coming soon.
-Please check back.
+Most libraries have ended their curbside service Libraries will continue to offer curbside pickup of items and printed documents on select days and times.
+A complete list of curbside and in-person services can be found here.

 How do I use the computers?

-- Patrons may reserve a computer for one 45-minute session per day.
+- Patrons may reserve a computer; 4 hours use per day.

 - Library staff may provide only limited assistance from a distance of 6 feet.